 1.

-The conjunction 'that' is missing before the subordinate clause and the use of the negation 'not' is not appropriate in this expression.
+The conjunction 'that' is missing before the subordinate clause and the use of negation 'no' is not appropriate in this expression.

-After 'I don't think that' the subjunctive 'is' should be 'are' or a correct form, but in Spanish 'sea' replaces 'es'.
+After 'I don't think that' the subjunctive 'is' should be used instead of the indicative 'is'.

 2.

-After 'I don't think that' subjunctive is required, not indicative 'is'.
+After 'I don't think that' the subjunctive is required, not the indicative 'is'.

 The verb in subjunctive 'is' is missing in the subordinate clause.